 If a member fundraises over 100% of his or her assessment, the "overage" can be considered for the following assessment period.

-The total distribution to a family with more than one gymnast will be split pro-rata between the gymnasts based on their assessment amounts, so that the family as a whole falls into one sub-group of the Flex Plan.
+The total distribution to a family with more than one gymnast will be split equally between the gymnasts.
+Based on their assessment amounts, each gymnast may fall into a different sub-group of the Flex Plan.

 Members should contact the President at cggbc.president@gmail.com with any questions or concerns regarding fundraised earnings.